Engage: Navigating Hollywood's Shifting Landscape

 Women in Hollywood

 Women in Hollywood: 100 Years of Negotiating the System

 Women have played important roles in the entertainment industry from its earliest days, achieving success as artists and attaining leadership positions in the industry.
 Yet significant challenges still exist.
 How have leading women navigated the entertainment industry?
 What recent breakthroughs suggest a new era of opportunity has arisen?
 This symposium addressed the issues facing women individually and collectively in the entertainment industry.

-Featured guests included film historian Cari Beauchamp, director Lesli Linka Glater (The Newsroom), director Victoria Hochberg (Ghost Whisperer), entertainment attorney Linda Lichter of Lichter, Grossman, Nichols, Adler & Feldman, former WGA president Victoria Riskin and Tom Sherak, past president of the Academy of Motion Picture Arts and Sciences.
-Saturday features Nell Scovell, co-writer of the massive best seller, Lean In with Sheryl Sandberg, and the producers of the groundbreaking young adult series Lucy Fisher (Divergent), Nina Jacobson (The Hunger Games) and Melissa Rosenberg (The Twilight Saga).
+Featured guests included television, music, and film producer Suzanne de Passe (discovered Michael Jackson and the Jackson 5), film historian Cari Beauchamp, director Lesli Linka Glater (The Newsroom), director Victoria Hochberg (Ghost Whisperer), entertainment attorney Linda Lichter of Lichter, Grossman, Nichols, Adler & Feldman, former WGA president Victoria Riskin and Tom Sherak, past president of the Academy of Motion Picture Arts and Sciences.
+Saturday features Nell Scovell, cowriter of the massive best seller, Lean In with Sheryl Sandberg, and the producers of the groundbreaking young adult series Lucy Fisher (Divergent), Nina Jacobson (The Hunger Games) and Melissa Rosenberg (The Twilight Saga).

 Watch Lesli Linka Glatter, Brenda Chapman, and Linda Goldstein Knowlton discuss the pros and cons of directing for different media platforms.

 - Women in Hollywood: Directors Panel - "Asking Questions"